Back to all posts

 • Mapping compliance requirements across jurisdictions (the EU has different rules than the US)

-• Translating technical risk into language that executives and regulators understand
+• Translating technological risk into language executives and regulators understand

 The Frameworks That Matter

 Three frameworks form the backbone of AI governance globally.
-I won't cover them exhaustively — the references section links to the primary sources — but here's what you need to know to be dangerous.
+I won't cover them thoroughly—the references section links to the main sources—but here's what you need to know.

 EU AI Act